-- The Indian Trails Public Library District's assets/deferred outflows exceed its liabilities/deferred inflows by \$18,446,681 for the fiscal year ending June 30, 2020. - Capital Assets of \$16,394,306 include land, buildings and improvements, furniture and equipment, and library materials, net of accumulated depreciation. - Unrestricted net position of \$4,217,756 which is available to maintain the continuing operation of the Library. - As a result of the current year operations, there was a positive change in net position of \$714,334.
-The most significant that contributed to this change included an increase in miscellaneous revenue of \$100,186 due to an IMET loss repayment and approximately \$715,690 underspent from the General Fund compared to budget primarily due to COVID-19 related scaling back of services.
+- The Indian Trails Public Library District's assets/deferred outflows exceed its liabilities/deferred inflows by \$20,359,958 for the fiscal year ending June 30, 2021. - Capital Assets of \$15,998,226 include land, buildings and improvements, furniture and equipment, and library materials, net of accumulated depreciation. - Unrestricted net position of \$5,841,216, which is available to maintain the continuing operation of the Library. - As a result of the current year operations, there was a positive change in net position of \$1,913,277.
+The most significant areas that contributed to this change included an increase in revenue of approximately \$130,500 in property tax revenue, and \$43,000 in replacement tax revenue, as well as a savings of approximately \$367,500 in salaries, \$279,100 in materials and \$374,200 in operating costs, from the General Fund compared to budget.
+The savings in cost areas were primarily due to COVID-19 related reductions of services.